Set your location

 • Almost one in two Australian men and women will be diagnosed with cancer by the age of 85.

-• Cancer is a leading cause of death in Australia – and in 2023, three in 10 deaths are estimated to be attributable to cancer.1
+• Cancer is a leading cause of death in Australia – and in 2024, 3 in 10 deaths are estimated to be attributable to cancer.

-• The most common cancers in Australia (excluding non-melanoma skin cancer) are prostatebreastcolorectal (bowel)melanoma and lung cancer.
-These five cancers account for about 60% of all cancers diagnosed in Australia.1
+• The most common cancers in Australia (excluding non-melanoma skin cancer) are prostate, breast, melanoma, colorectal (bowel) and lung cancer.

-• In 2016-18 there was $252 million in funding provided for cancer research projects and programs in Australia.6
+• In 2016-18 there was $252 million in funding provided for cancer research projects and programs in Australia.

 Find out more about the cancer statistics in your state or territory